dbt-labs/docs.getdbt.com/website/docs/terms/dml.md

 hoverSnippet: Data Manipulation Language is the piece of SQL we know and love, the actual selecting of data and performing operations to manipulate it.
 ---

 Data Manipulation Language is the piece of SQL we know and love, the actual selecting of data and performing operations to manipulate it.
 Terrible definition, needs some love.
+TODO